Initial Implementation of NetSuite

 Custom forms:

-• Use the standard forms provided with your NetSuite account as templates for custom forms that will better suit your business needs.
-For example, you may want to reorganize subtabs or change field names to match your organization’s workflow and terminology.
-After you create the custom forms, set them as your preferred forms.
+• Use the standard forms in NetSuite as templates for custom forms that fit your business needs.
+For example, you may want to reorganize subtabs or rename fields to match your workflow.
+After you create custom forms, set them as your preferred forms.

-• Specify on a particular custom form that the custom field is required for that form only if a custom field is not always required.
+• Specify a custom field as required on a specific custom form only if it's not always required.

 Custom Forms